Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: CTA-North performance in the presence of clouds

-Namely, $C$ and $F$ are parameters of a linear function (of logarithmic energy) relating the proportionality of the fraction of lost Cherenkov light to a performance drop.
-The semi-analytical model is compared with the results from the MC simulations in figures \ref{fig:subfigsLSTsdiff} (4 LSTs), \ref{fig:subfigsMSTsdiff} (15 MSTs) and \ref{fig:subfigsCTANdiff} (CTA-N), and the fitted model parameters are presented for all three considered arrays in table \ref{tab:model}.
+where $S(T=1)$ is the sensitivity of the telescopes in a clear atmosphere (calculated from the MC simulations), while $C$ and $F$ are parameters of a linear function (of logarithmic energy) describing the proportionality of the fraction of lost Cherenkov light to a drop in performance.
+The parameters of the model are listed in table \ref{tab:model} for all three arrays considered.

+Having obtained the values of differential sensitivity in a clean atmosphere, $S(T=1)$, it is easy to calculate the ratio of differential sensitivity $S(T=1)/S(T,H)$ using the equation \ref{eq:dsr}.
+The differential sensitivity ratio obtained with the semi-analytical model is compared with the differential sensitivity ratio obtained from the MC simulations in figures \ref{fig:subfigsLSTsdiff} (4 LSTs), \ref{fig:subfigsMSTsdiff} (15 MSTs) and \ref{fig:subfigsCTANdiff} (CTA-N).

 In most of the cases, the model is consistent with MC simulations within an accuracy of $\lesssim10\%$.
 The exception is the case of very low clouds (3 km a.g.l.), where the model is not able to reproduce the slight gain of the performance with decreasing height of the cloud, in particular for the LST subarray.
 For such low clouds, almost the whole shower seen by telescopes is attenuated by the same factor, resulting in a more uniform image, which is closer to the clear atmosphere case.
 Intriguingly, the semi-analytic model prediction for MST subarray is also rather precise even in the case of such low clouds.
 The difference might be related to the larger FoV of MST telescopes, due to which the telescopes could catch the high offset Cherenkov photons generated in the tail of the shower, below the cloud.
 This would result in uneven absorption of the image even at very low cloud heights.
 However, it should be stressed that the proper description of the threshold effects is very difficult with a simple semi-analytic model.